Who do you work with?

 I work with clients who want to set better boundaries, negotiate and communicate with power and grace, unhook from praise and criticism, overcome fears or take a big leap!

-I also work with team leaders to design custom workshops that develop their team.
-Teams learn how to better handle internal conflict, create alignment towards a shared vision, identify strategic initiatives, do rapid brainstorming, or solve a problem.
+I also work with leaders to design custom workshops to develop their team.
+Teams learn how to handle internal conflict better, create alignment towards a shared vision, identify strategic initiatives, do rapid brainstorming, or solve a problem.

 What is your coaching process?